 ^{}Email: leena.rudanko@gmail.com.
-I would like to thank Fernando Alvarez, Roc Armenter, Cynthia Doniger, Burcu Eyigungor, Zhen Huo, Philipp Kircher, Ryan Michaels, Espen Moen, Giuseppe Moscarini, Victor Rios-Rull, Rob Shimer, Shengxing Zhang as well as conference and seminar audiences for comments, and Yang Liu for research assistance.
+I would like to thank Fernando Alvarez, Roc Armenter, Andy Atkeson, Bjoern Brugemann, Cynthia Doniger (discussant), Burcu Eyigungor, Zhen Huo, Philipp Kircher, Espen Moen, Giuseppe Moscarini, Victor Rios-Rull as well as audiences at the NBER Macro Perspectives and Impulse and Propagation Mechanisms workshops, SED, Search and Matching workshop, and seminars for comments, and Yang Liu for research assistance.
 The views expressed in this paper are solely those of the author and do not necessarily reflect the views of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.